jainamb12/hospital-management-system/README.md

    java HospitalManagementSystem
    ```

-## Features
-1. **patient searching**: Search for patient by ID if already exist.
-2. **patient registration**: Register new patient with patient ID, name, age, date, day, contact.
-3. **patient update**: Update patient details if already exist.
-4. **Appoinment booking**: Books appointment for patient with doctor on the basis of availability of doctor on specific day
-5. **Bed Booking**: Book bed for patient on the basis of availability of bed in hospital implemented using 3d array indicates floor number, room number and bed number for each dimension.

 ## Contributions

-I am still learning GitHub!
-If you have any suggestions, feel free to open an issue or a pull request.
+As I'm still learning and improving my GitHub skills, any suggestions or contributions are highly welcome!
+Feel free to open an issue to report bugs or suggest enhancements, or submit a pull request with your proposed changes.